 As well as something you teams might view as ‘corporate’, there are plenty of more exciting team building experience options available – like archery, blind driving and hovercrafting.
 The key thing with these days, though, is not to get swept up in any kind of novelty – it has to have some kind of underlying use and benefit as well, whether that’s improving the bonds between individual employees, bridging the gap between two different teams, or drawing on skills that can be applied to the workplace.

 Business consultant Nat Measley told Entrepreneur.com: “One of the goals was to take the staff away from the office and stress for the day.
 Sometimes it can be that simple.”

-Plenty of places that offer these experiences can do days that are tailored towards team building days as well, so you can get the most out of it.
+Plenty of places that offer these experiences can do days that are tailored towards team happiness days as well, so you can get the most out of it.

 So what’s the secret?
 There isn’t one, really – there are a number of factors that go in to making your employees happy and keeping them on board.
 We think that the CIPD summed it up best in their latest employee outlook: “Empower, stimulate and match employee skills to roles to boost workplace productivity”.